 Zwerdling, Daniel.
 “Missed Treatment: Soldiers With Mental Health Issues Dismissed For ‘Misconduct'” Montana Public Radio (n.d.): 28 Oct.
 2015.
 Web.

 Kelly, Alexander Reed.
 “Truthdiggers of the Week: Whistleblowers in the Department of Veterans Affairs.”
 (2015): Truthdig.
 15 Aug.
 2015.
 Web.

 Castellanos, Cat Del Valle.
 “I Survived The VA: A Veteran Tells His Shocking Story.”
 The Huffington Post.
 TheHuffingtonPost.com, 28 Aug.
 2015.
 Web.
 15 Oct.
 2015.

 Kemp, Janet, PhD, and Robert Robert Bossarte, PhD.
 Suicide Data Report, 2012.
 Rep. N.p.: Department of Veterans Affairs Mental Health Services Suicide Prevention Program, n.d.
 Print.

 Daines, Steve.
 Working For Montana Veterans.
 Washington D.C.: United States Senate, 2015.
 Print.

-This post was composed by Outer Limits producer and Army veteran RemBrandt Miller.
+This post was composed by Outer Limits contributor and Army veteran RemBrandt Miller.